sws2apps/sws2apps-docs/organized/docs/how-to-use/congregation/manage-access.md

 2. **Baptized Brothers**: All baptized brothers in the congregation.
 This separate user category simplifies adjusting user roles and rights when a brother takes on new responsibilities.
 3. **Congregation persons**: Includes baptized sisters, unbaptized brothers and sistes, and midweek meeting students.

-## Edit user profile
+## Edit user account

-Open a user profile to access detailed access management.
-User profiles of baptized brothers have additional rights and roles available, while user profiles of unbaptized publishers, baptized sisters and midweek meeting students don't have those.
+Open a user account to access detailed access management.
+User accounts of baptized brothers have additional rights and roles available, while user accounts of unbaptized publishers, baptized sisters and midweek meeting students don't have those.
 Let's see what settings are there!

 ![Edit user access and rights](./img/user-editing.png)